 I have a pretty interesting story!
-Since 2012, I've been traveling and living in Costa Rica.
-From 2014 - 16, I brokered the $1.8 million deal for the sale of the hotel and then became the manager of that hotel.
-I managed the hotel, the vegan/vegetarian on-site restaurant and I oversaw the yoga program until last year.
+Since 2012, I've been traveling to and living in Costa Rica.
+From 2014 - 16, I brokered the $1.8 million deal for the sale of a boutique hotel and then became the manager of that hotel.
+I managed the hotel, the vegan/vegetarian on-site restaurant and I oversaw the yoga program until the end of 2018.
 That's how I ended up full-time in Costa Rica!
-Before that, I was working as a marriage and family therapist in California, as I am bak to doing now, but will so many more skills and new experiences to add.
+Before that, I was working as a marriage and family therapist in California, as I am back to doing now, but with so many more skills and new experiences to add.

 I believe in positivity, education, activism, and above all, wildness.
 When we remove ourself from the distraction and chaos of modern technology and culture, we become clear channels and forces of change in this world.
 I use this lifestyle to educate my work with my clients.

 I'm a licensed marriage and family therapist, using therapy & coaching to inspire and activate.

 I'm a yoga teacher, informing my life with movement, meditation, and breath.

 I'm an entrepreneur, leveraging the potential of businesses to do good in this world.

 I'm an advocate for all things vegan, natural & herbal.
 I inspire others to live in alignment with ethics, morals, and nature.